Islamophobia in Sweden: 2022 riots in Sweden

-In April 2022, a Danish far-right party Stram Kurs planned a demonstration, which included burning of the Islamic holy book, the Qur’an.
-The party’s anti-Muslim leader, Rasmus Paludan claimed he burned a copy of the Qur’an before and was willing to repeat the act.
+In April 2022, a Danish far-right party Stram Kurs planned a demonstration, which included the burning of the Islamic holy book, the Qur’an.
+The party’s anti-Muslim leader, Rasmus Paludan claimed he had burned a copy of the Qur’an before and was willing to repeat the act.
 However, they were forced to abandon the plans after violent clashes broke out across various cities and towns in Sweden.
 Protesters threw rocks at the police and set cars on fire at the event.
 Over 40 people were arrested by the police, while some police officers and protesters were also injured.
 Saudi Arabia criticized the act, calling it the “deliberate abuse of the holy Quran by some extremists in Sweden, and provocation and incitement against Muslims".

 Organizations

-Tryckfrihetssällskapet (Society for Freedom of the Press) is an anti-Muslim lobbying group that gained notoriety in 2012, when one of their leading members assaulted two Muslim women outside a hospital in Malmö while yelling anti-Muslim expletives.
+Tryckfrihetssällskapet (Society for Freedom of the Press) is an anti-Muslim lobbying group that gained notoriety in 2012, when one of its leading members assaulted two Muslim women outside a hospital in Malmö while yelling anti-Muslim expletives.

 Opposition

-Following arson attacks on mosques late 2014, many Swedes hung cut-out paper hearts on the firebombed mosques to show solidarity with Swedish Muslims.
+Following arson attacks on mosques in late 2014, many Swedes hung cut-out paper hearts on the firebombed mosques to show solidarity with Swedish Muslims.